vulcainjs/vulcain-samples/09-Using stubs/README.md

 # Testing with stubs

-This sample shows you how to use stubs for testing service.
+This sample shows you how to use stubs to test service.
 It uses the sample code from sample 03 generating random customer

 ### Registering a stub